alepalacio/test-rest-api-nodejs-postgresql/README.md

 ---

 1. Install Node.js on your OS (Windows, Linux or MAC).
 Also, you can use the code editor of your preference.
-I used VSCode.
-It's easy to use, intuitive, fast.
+In my case, I have used VSCode.
+It's easy to use, intuitive and fast.

     https://nodejs.org/en/

-2. Install postgresql locally following these steps.
+2. Install postgresql locally following these steps:

     https://www.postgresql.org/download/

 3. Initialize a project.
-If you type "--y", then your project will be created automatically, using default settings for your package.json.
+If you type `--y`, then your project will be created automatically, using default settings for your package.json.
 If not, then you should type each setting manually, like name of your project, scripts, and others.

     ```
     npm init --y